albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 ![Screenshot showing the top of the rendered page](./screenshot.png)

-Let's jump in and see how this is achieved.
+Let's jump in and see how this is achieved, or [check out the code in GitHub](https://github.com/albertnis/albert.nz/tree/f0cf77fe327c37dff6bcdc2bf21364586650a815/src/plugins/vite-plugin-gpx).

 # Desired features

 The first step for tackling this problem was to identify the features I wanted from this functionality.
-Here are some features I wanted to replicate from Strava:
+Here are some features I want to replicate from Strava:

 - View the route on an interactive map
 - View an elevation profile